 Knowing your dSLR's internal structure is not absolutely necessary.
-After all, anyone can take an ordinary photo without having to fill their head with all this kind of technical details, but understanding exactly how your camera works and why it behaves the way it does, will take you one step closer into taking AMAZING photographs.
+After all, anyone can take an ordinary photo without having to fill their head with all this kind of

 At first sight it may look like it requires a great effort to understand the ins and outs of a dSLR camera, but after you'll take a closer look you'll see that things are starting to make a lot more sense and you'll discover that in time this knowledge will come as a second nature to you when using your camera.